sarah1893/notes/docs/appendix/python-gdb.rst

 is reproduced, GDB can attach that process and examine its status without stopping it.
 Obviously, debugging via GDB is inevitable if a challenging issue emerges.
-With Python API in GDB, developing a script for debugging becomes more accessible and more straightforward to troubleshoot.
+With Python API in GDB, developing a script for debugging becomes more accessible and more straightforward for developers to troubleshoot.

 Reference